alexellis/github_counter_faas/README.md

 This is a sample stack of functions for FaaS to track the count of stars added to a Github repository over time.

-It shows how:
+It shows:

-* that FaaS works well on a Raspberry Pi or 32-bit ARM architecture
+* that [FaaS](https://github.com/alexellis/faas) works well on a Raspberry Pi or 32-bit ARM architecture
-* to integrate with Github webhooks
+* how to integrate with Github webhooks via the FaaS API Gateway
 * how to use a Raspberry Pi LED matrix to show data from the built-in Prometheus metrics
 * how to build functions for the Raspberry Pi